Hold an Event or Activity

 As a result Council has sought external legal advice and now has updated approval conditions to comply with requirements.

-CONDITIONS - Inflateable amusement rides/jumping castles
+CONDITIONS - Inflatable amusement rides/jumping castles

 • The short answer is NO - releasing of balloons is strictly prohibited.